Zapier vs Power Automate | 8 Factors to Decide the Best One

 Is Zapier cost-effective for multi-step workflows?

-Zapier offers a free plan, but it’s limited to single-step Zaps and 100 tasks per month.
+Zapier offers a free plan, but it’s limited to two-step Zaps and 100 tasks per month (plus unlimited Interfaces and Tables).
 If you need multi-step workflows or advanced features like Paths and Filters, you’ll need a paid plan.
-Prices increase with the number of tasks you run, which can add up quickly for high-volume users.
+Prices increase with the number of tasks you run, but you won't pay for any built-in data features (e.g., Tables, Interfaces, Filter, Formatter, Paths, Delay, Looping, Sub-Zaps, Digest, Zapier Manager, Storage).

 Is Power Automate cheaper for Microsoft 365 users?